gvescu/f1-sharp/README.md

 Thanks a lot to [@thomz](https://github.com/thomz12) for coding the [library](https://github.com/thomz12/F12020-Telemetry) that inspired this one.

 ## Legal notice
-F1® 23 Game - an official product of the FIA Formula One World Championship™.
+F1Â® 23 Game - an official product of the FIA Formula One World Championshipâ„¢.

-The F1 Formula 1 logo, F1 logo, Formula 1, F1, FIA FORMULA ONE WORLD CHAMPIONSHIP, GRAND PRIX and related marks are trademarks of Formula One Licensing BV, a Formula 1 company. © 2023 Cover images Formula One World Championship Limited, a Formula 1 company.
+The F1 Formula 1 logo, F1 logo, Formula 1, F1, FIA FORMULA ONE WORLD CHAMPIONSHIP, GRAND PRIX and related marks are trademarks of Formula One Licensing BV, a Formula 1 company. Â© 2023 Cover images Formula One World Championship Limited, a Formula 1 company.
 Licensed by Formula One World Championship Limited.
-The F2 FIA Formula 2 CHAMPIONSHIP logo, FIA Formula 2 CHAMPIONSHIP, FIA Formula 2, Formula 2, F2 and related marks are trademarks of the Federation Internationale de l’Automobile and used exclusively under licence.
-All rights reserved.
-The FIA and FIA AfRS logos are trademarks of Federation Internationale de l’Automobile.
+The F2 FIA Formula 2 CHAMPIONSHIP logo, FIA Formula 2 CHAMPIONSHIP, FIA Formula 2, Formula 2, F2 and related marks are trademarks of the Federation Internationale de lâ€™Automobile and used exclusively under licence.Â  All rights reserved.
+The FIA and FIA AfRS logos are trademarks of Federation Internationale de lâ€™Automobile.
 All rights reserved.